iankohdes/examining-one-anime-episodes-subtitles/README.md

 There is an **additional list of kanji characters** that is defined by its absence.
 The _hyōgai_ kanji refers to characters that are found in neither the _jōyō_ nor _jinmeiyō_ kanji lists.

 This set of kanji characters, if considered in its entirety, contains over 40,000 characters.
 A reasonable assumption one might make is that, the higher the percentage of _hyōgai_ characters in the subtitles (and thus the overall dialogue), the more adult-orientated an anime series is likely to be.

+## Future of the project

+_24 December 2025_

+While working on the initial code to ingest, parse and clean the raw text from SRT files, I realised that the ingestion logic could be turned into a general library to read in subtitles _safely_.
+Consequently, I intend to focus more on the ingestion step and turn it into an API that is exposed to users via a Python library.
+In this way, I hope to maximise the number of people who might benefit from such a tool.

+When that happens, I will start a new GitHub repository, copy the ingestion logic over and make this repository private.